2000–01 NFL playoffs: AFC: Miami Dolphins 23, Indianapolis Colts 17 ()

 But Fiedler improved in the second half, completing 14 of 20 passes for 143 yards and rushing for 43 yards.
 The Dolphins took the opening kickoff and marched 70 yards in 11 plays.
 Smith carried the ball 7 times for 42 yards on the drive and finished it off with a 2-yard touchdown run to cut the lead in half.
 In the fourth quarter, an 11-yard run by Fiedler and a 19-yard run by Smith set up a 38-yard field goal from Mare, making the score 14–10.
 But Manning led the Colts back, completing a 13-yard pass to Marcus Pollard, a 38-yard pass to Marvin Harrison, and an 18-yard pass to Pathon.
-Then a 16-yard run by James moved the ball into Dolphins territory, and Vanderjagt finished the drive with a 50-yard field goal to give the Colts a 17-10 lead.
+Then a 16-yard run by James moved the ball into Dolphins territory, and Vanderjagt finished the drive with a 50-yard field goal to give the Colts a 17–10 lead.
 Miami responded with a 14-play, 80-yard scoring drive.
 With 34 seconds left in regulation, Fiedler's 9-yard touchdown pass to Jed Weaver sent the game into overtime.

 The Dolphins won the toss in overtime, but after a holding penalty they were forced to punt, and the Colts advanced into Miami territory.
 Faced with third down and 12 from the Dolphins 42-yard line, Manning completed an 11-yard pass to Marvin Harrison.
 The Dolphins were offside on the play, but the Colts elected to decline the penalty and attempt a 49-yard field goal to win the game.
 However, Vanderjagt's kick was wide right.
 The Dolphins then marched 61 yards in 11 plays, ending with Smith's game-winning touchdown.

 Manning threw for 197 yards and a touchdown.
 James rushed for 107 yards and caught three passes for 33.

-As of 2023, this is the Dolphins' most recent playoff victory.
+To date, this is the Dolphins' most recent playoff victory and they now have the longest playoff win drought in the league.

 This was the second postseason meeting between the Colts and Dolphins.
-Miami won the only previous meeting while the Colts were in Balitmore.
+Miami won the only previous meeting while the Colts were in Baltimore.